nyxlib/INDI-Nyx-Bridge/README.md

 stack.
 Nodes can communicate via an [MQTT](https://mqtt.org/) broker, a [Redis](https://redis.io/) cache (data streams) or directly over TCP, offering flexibility and scalability for distributed systems.

-This repository provides an INDI server driver that implements a bridge enabling full integration of all INDI drivers within the Nyx environment.
+This repository provides an INDI driver that implements a bridge enabling full integration of all INDI drivers within the Nyx environment.
 Messages are transported over MQTT as JSON documents.

 # Typical architecture